 - No waffle plates available for this model.

 First, make sure you’re okay with size.
-This grill does lock for vertical storage, but in a tiny little galley kitchen like mine, cabinet space is really tight.
-I don’t have a huge amount of counter space either.
-However, this large cooking surface is great for anyone who cooks for a lot of family or guests.
-Some people with very small kitchens decide to just find a way to accommodate it.
+This grill does lock for vertical storage, but that may not help if your cabinet or counter space is really tight.
+That said, this large cooking surface is great for anyone who cooks for a lot of family or guests, so you may decide to just find a way to accommodate it!

 For most people, the other big consideration is cost.
 Certainly, you can buy a good contact grill for a lot less, and we offer reviews of some of those on this site.
 Many of those models also offer some very nice features.
 For a quick overview see our Indoor Grills Comparison Chart.